Name of Trustee

 Donations to the Community Impact Foundation

 All amounts contributed to the Community Impact Foundation are tax deductible, and you can elect to spread that deduction over a period of up to five years.
 Donations are irrevocable, meaning they cannot be returned.
-You can add to your sub-fund whenever you wish, including via your Will.
+You can add to your Giving Fund whenever you wish, including via your Will.

-Each donor may have a named sub-fund and grants to charities from the sub-fund will refer to this name.
+Each donor may have a named Giving Fund and grants to charities from the fund will refer to this name.
 Anonymous grants are also possible.

 1.025% per annum (including GST) of funds under management.
 This is calculated and accrued on a monthly basis, and payable quarterly.
 This fee covers all aspects of administration, compliance, investment management and audit costs of the Community Impact Foundation.